possibly-wrong/blackjack/readme.txt

 Calculator (see above).

-In addition to the rule variations available in the game, you may specify whether to simulate play of each round using optimal playing strategy, re-optimized for the current depleted shoe prior to each hand;
+In addition to the rule variations available in the game, you may specify indices for total-dependent strategy variations based on the true count.
+Each index is specified by 8 values:

-or "full shoe" composition-dependent basic strategy.
-(In either case, the strategy is CDZ-, where the optimal strategy for non-split hands is applied to post-split hands as well.)
-In other words, optimal strategy allows you to vary both your wager and playing strategy perfectly, while basic strategy allows you to vary only your wager perfectly.
+1. Count = hand total, with negative total indicating a soft hand.
+2. Dealer up card (1-10).
+3. Double down = 1 if doubling down is allowed on the hand, 0 otherwise.
+4. Split = 1 if splitting is allowed on the hand, 0 otherwise.
+5. Surrender = 1 if late surrender is allowed on the hand, 0 otherwise.
+6. True count = threshold true count (see 7 and 8 below).
+7. Play1 = strategy when true count is below threshold:
+           1=stand, 2=hit, 3=double, 4=split, 5=surrender
+8. Play2 = strategy when true count is at least threshold.

+You may also specify the playing strategy to use during simulated play:

+0 = total-dependent index play (TDI).
+1 = full-shoe composition-dependent basic strategy (CDZ-).
+2 = optimal strategy, re-optimized for the current depleted shoe prior
+    to each hand.

 Finally, you may specify a shoe penetration, a random seed, and a starting and ending index of shoes to simulate.
 For each simulated shoe, a text file with a name of the form shoe#.txt will be created, containing a row for each round played in the corresponding shoe.
 The first 10 columns indicate the number of cards of each rank remaining in the shoe prior to the round (ace through ten).
-The 11th and 12th columns indicate the exact expected value of the round assuming full- shoe and optimal strategy, respectively, in fraction of initial wager.
+The 11-13th columns indicate the exact expected value of the round assuming TDI, full-shoe CDZ-, and optimal CDZ- strategy, respectively, in fraction of initial wager.
 The last column indicates the actual outcome of the simulated round, in fraction of initial wager.

 ************************************************************************